Zeromax virus removal guide

 What is the Zeromax stealer?

-Zeromax is a malicious program, categorized as a stealer.
-Credit for its discovery belongs to malware analyst 3xp0rt.
+Discovered by malware analyst 3xp0rt, Zeromax (also known as ElysiumStealer) is a malicious program categorized as a stealer.
 This type of malicious software is specifically geared towards data theft.
-These programs can have a wide variety of functionalities, which aid them in stealing information.
-Stealers pose a significant threat to device and user safety, therefore such infections necessitate immediate removal.
+These programs have a wide variety of functionalities, which aid them in stealing information.
+Stealers pose a significant threat to device and user safety, and therefore the presence of these infections necessitate immediate removal.

-As mentioned in the introduction, stealers can have a broad range of abilities/features, which enable them to steal information.
+As mentioned, stealers have a broad range of capabilities/features, which enable them to steal information.
 The primary function of data-stealing malicious programs is usually extraction and exfiltration of account log-in credentials (i.e. IDs, usernames and passwords).
 Stealers obtain this information from browsers and other applications.
-They typically target various communication (e.g. email, social media, social networking, messaging, etc.) and data storage/sharing accounts, as well as ones that deal with financial information (e.g. e-commerce, online money transferring, cryptocurrency, banking, etc.).
-Though hijacked communication/messaging accounts cyber criminals can pretend to be the genuine owner and ask for loans from contacts/friends and/or spread malware by sharing infectious files.
-Accounts that deal with financial information (e.g. store banking account or credit card details), when stolen, can be used to make fraudulent transactions and/or to make online purchases.
+They typically target various communication (e.g. email, social media, social networking, messaging, etc.) and data storage/sharing accounts, and ones that deal with financial information (e.g. e-commerce, online money transfers, cryptocurrency, banking, etc.).
+Though hijacked communication/messaging accounts, cyber criminals can claim to be the genuine owner and demand loans from contacts/friends and/or spread malware by sharing infectious files.
+Accounts that deal with financial information (e.g. store banking account or credit card details) can be used to make fraudulent transactions and online purchases.
 Some stealers can also exfiltrate data stored in the infected system.
-Should the content acquired from the compromised device and/or data storage accounts be particularly sensitive/compromising - it may be held for ransom, under threat of publication and/or sale to the victims' competitors.
-This malware can have keylogging abilities as well.
-In other words, the ability to record key strokes - this puts the privacy/safety of any and all typed information at risk.
-To summarize, stealers can have a variety of heinous abilities and target different information; however, the end-goal is the same - to generate revenue to the cyber criminals at victims' expense.
-These infections can result in financial losses, severe privacy issues and identity theft.
-If it is suspected/known that Zeromax or other malware has already infected the system - an anti-virus suite must be used to eliminate all infections without delay.
+Should the content acquired from the compromised device and/or data storage accounts be particularly sensitive/compromising, it might be held for ransom, under threat of publication and/or sale to the victims' competitors.
+This malware can have keylogging capabilities as well.
+I.e., the capability to record key strokes - this puts the privacy/safety of any and all typed information at risk.
+To summarize, stealers have various dangerous capabilities and target different information, however, the purpose is identical: to generate revenue for the cyber criminals at victims' expense.
+These infections can result in financial loss, serious privacy issues and identity theft.
+If it is suspected/known that Zeromax or other malware has already infected the system, use an anti-virus suite to eliminate all infections without delay.